mpawlikcreatio/mcpCreatioServer/README.md

 3. Follow the instructions from the [official documentation](https://code.visualstudio.com/docs/copilot/chat/mcp-servers) to enable MCP support in VS Code.

+4. Start your server if is disabled with a command: ctrl+shift+p
+   MCP:List Servers -> next chose you server Name and click action [""Start","Stop","Restart"]

+5. You should see MCP server Logs in OUTPUT terminal:
+   2025-05-30 08:35:10.855 [warning] [server stderr] ✅ Local MCP server running on stdio 2025-05-30 08:35:10.864 [info] Discovered 3 tools

 > ⚠️ Make sure you're using the latest or pre-release version of Visual Studio Code that supports Agents.

 **Example prompt using guide files and custom prompts:**
+You can find more examples in "../docs/VisualCode_Copilot_Examples"

 ```

+Description: 💾 Create C# Class (Creatio Style)
+Prompt text:
 Use the local MCP server.

-Load the prompt file "prompt_js_code_style.txt" using the "read_local_file" tool and the `fileName` argument.
+Step 1: Load the prompt file named "prompt_csharp_class_authoring.txt" using the "read_local_file" tool with the argument "fileName".

+Step 2: Once the file is loaded, execute all instructions defined in that file.
+If those instructions require using additional tools, follow them accordingly.

-Your task is to create a `.ts` file with a class called `House`, which includes `Windows` and `Doors`, and has methods to build them.
+Step 3: After completing all steps from the prompt file, generate a C# (.cs) file with a class named House.
+The class should contain Windows and Doors properties, and include methods to build them.

-Refer to the style guidelines in "prompt_js_code_style.txt" for implementation details.
+Ensure that the implementation follows all guidelines and conventions from the loaded prompt file.
 ```

 ## Customization